codecov/codecov-python/README.md

 deps = codecov>=1.4.0
 commands = codecov -e TOXENV
 ```
-> See all the environment variable for other CI providers [here](https://github.com/codecov/codecov-python/blob/master/codecov/__init__.py#L260-L430)
+> See all the environment variables for other CI providers [here](https://github.com/codecov/codecov-python/blob/master/codecov/__init__.py#L260-L430)

 ## Configuration

-> Below are most commonly used settings.
+> Below are the most commonly used settings.

 | Argument |   Environment   |                                                                    Description                                                                     |
 | -------- | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |